 It’s all about the zoom baby.
 Don’t overlook what the zoom capability is on your future camera.
 Zoom is incredibly important for a surveillance investigator for a variety of reasons.
 My main reason is that it allows me to be further away physically from the person I am conducting surveillance on while still being able to capture quality video with the individual clearly visible in the video.

 I made a video awhile back comparing both my Sony Camera which has 32X zoom and my Panasonic HC-V10 which as 72X zoom.
 The difference is pretty significant and one of the reasons I stopped using my Sony camera as my primary camera.
 I encourage you to see the difference for yourself.
 I recommend the longest zoom you can get which will likely be around 72X for a traditional video camera.

 #2.
-Optical or Digital zoom
+Optical or Digital Zoom

 Many cameras will say 32X Optical zoom and 60X (or more) Digital Zoom.
 Optical zoom is when the glass in the camera moves around changing the focal length to create a true zoom.
 Digital zoom is when the sensors digitally create a zoom, zooming or cropping on an image.
 It’s like looking at a picture in Photoshop and enlarging the picture.
 This is what most video cameras will do.
-Unfortunately this is where they quality of the video won’t be as sharp.
+Unfortunately, this is where the quality of the video won’t be as sharp.
 This is much like the zoom on your phone camera.
 Digital zoom will break up and not look as clear.
 I am not saying don’t get a camera with digital zoom but just be aware of how much optical zoom there is versus digital.
 You also may want to make sure that you have control as to whether you are using digital or optical.